imperugo/imperugo.github.io/_posts/2012-07-16-self-host-with-web-api.md

 Absolutely easy and fun.

-You can download this sample cloning my spike repository from github  <a href=" http://s.tostring.it/Q1wt6U " target="_blank">http://s.tostring.it/Q1wt6U </a>
+You can download this sample cloning my spike repository from github http://s.tostring.it/Q1wt6U